 For example, a healthcare facility with an IoT device breach could seriously harm patients.
 Your cyber risk insurance, however, might not cover this kind of damage.
 You can negotiate limitations on the coverage, but first your company needs to understand what your insurance profile looks like across coverage lines.

-Your organization must also determine whether the coverage available incorporates an appropriate loss scenario.
-This means that before negotiating and purchasing a policy, you should look at the potential losses an IoT attack might cause.
-This lets you assure that deductibles and self-insured expenses make sense for the risk profile you have.
+Your organization must also determine whether coverage incorporates an appropriate loss scenario.
+This means that before negotiating and purchasing a policy, you should model the potential losses an IoT attack might cause.
+This ensures that deductibles and self-insured expenses make sense for your risk profile.

-The most significant issues in cybersecurity remain those arising from human error.
-Criminals often prey upon your company’s employees, tricking them into sharing data.
+The most significant issues in cybersecurity remain those resulting from human error.
+Criminals often prey upon a company’s employees, tricking them into sharing data.
 These can be links, videos, or pictures shared in emails or social media.
-In addition, phishing scams can trick employees by looking like a trusted resource while accessing the workstations with malware or ransomware.
+In addition, phishing scams can trick employees by looking like a trusted resource while infecting workstations with malware or ransomware.

-Cyber insurance coverage can help protect against monetary losses arising out of data breaches, against libel arising out of a breach, and against business interruption – but insurance can’t protect against employee mistakes; prevention is still an essential step in minimizing risk.
+Cyber insurance coverage can help protect against monetary losses from data breaches, against libel arising out of a breach, and against business interruption — but insurance can’t protect against employee mistakes; prevention is still an essential step in minimizing risk.

-As the cyber insurance market matures, underwriters are getting at pricing potential losses.
-If your organization wants to obtain the best premiums for a cyber insurance policy, a robust cyber compliance and third-party risk management programs is one step you can take to reduce your insurance costs.
+As the cyber insurance market matures, underwriters are getting better at pricing potential losses.
+If your organization wants to obtain the best premiums for a cyber insurance policy, having robust cyber compliance and third-party risk management programs is one step you can take to reduce your insurance costs.

 Also remember that strong controls can help support a filed claim.
-Insurance companies will first look to see whether the organization was negligent, which would cancel coverage.
-Since negligence in these areas is currently ambiguous, your company’s compliance stance will help to prove your cybersecurity efforts and to obtain better claims outcomes if you ever need to file.
+Insurance companies will first investigate whether the organization was negligent, which would cancel coverage.
+Since negligence in these areas is currently ambiguous, your company’s compliance stance will help prove your cybersecurity efforts, so you can obtain better claims outcomes if you ever need to file.

 What Does a Cyber Insurance Policy Cover?

-Typically, cyber insurance includes four categories of protection to safeguard your business from these key risks.
+Typically, cyber insurance includes five categories of protection to safeguard your business from these key risks.

-Network security coverage is crucial for most businesses, especially those exposed to information and privacy risks.
+Network security coverage is crucial for most businesses, especially those with information and privacy risks.
 This coverage protects your company in case of a breakdown in network security, such as a data breach, malware infection, cyber-extortion demand, ransomware, or compromised corporate emails.

 First-party expenditures (that is, those you directly incur due to the cyber event) are covered under network security coverage.
 These costs include: